kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/project-covid-19-data-dashboard.md

 - **Display Total Statistics:** Show the total cases, deaths, and recoveries for a specific set of countries.
 - **Filter by Country:** Allow users to type a country name in an input field to view its data.
-- **Filter by Date:** Allow users to select a month or a year to view data specific to that time period.
+- **Filter by Date:** Allow users to select a month or a year to view data specific to that period.
 - **Sort by Cases, Deaths, Recoveries:** Allow users to sort the data based on the number of cases, deaths, or recoveries.

 Your aim is not only to write functional code but also to create a user-friendly and visually appealing dashboard.
 Be creative!